Megan Rose is a "Minecraft" fan who has made plenty of mistakes along the way and shares advice for beginners.

 If you've collected a good store of valuable ores while underground, don't get too greedy.
 Return to the surface to deposit them somewhere safely, then return to the point where you left off.
 The last thing you want to do is push a little bit farther only to die and lose your 20 diamond ores, 35 gold ores, and 75 iron ores.

-#4: Yes, You Run Out of Air When Underwater
+The Story: Yes, You Run Out of Air Underwater

 I shouldn't even have to talk about this one.
 Yet I've seen friends die underwater because they don't resurface in time to take a breath, so it's worth a mention.
 One you are submerged, an air meter appears above your health, showing your air in bubbles.
 The bubbles deplete rapidly, and once you are out of air you begin taking heavy damage.
 Note that water can be frozen in ice climates, but you can break through it.

-#5: You Can Be Attacked Through Doors if They're Placed Incorrectly
+The Story: You Can Be Attacked Through Doors!

 I was spending the night in a small dirt outpost while mining clay, and while I knew I couldn't be attacked through glass, I still felt uneasy as enemies built up around my hut.
 Suddenly, an arrow whizzed past my line of vision, and I jumped a foot in the air.
 Before I knew it, I was dead in my own outpost, courtesy of skeleton-arrows.
 I didn't know this at the time, but the placement of a door determines whether you can be attacked through it.